Elizabeth Theiss-Morse: Career

-From 2008 until 2013 Theiss-Morse was the Chair of the political science department at the University of Nebraska–Lincoln, and in 2010 she was named the Willa Cather Professor of Political Science.
+From 2008 until 2013 Theiss-Morse was chair of the political science department at the University of Nebraska–Lincoln, and in 2010 she was named the Willa Cather Professor of Political Science.
 On July 1, 2019, Theiss-Morse was named the Interim Dean of the College of Arts and Sciences at the University of Nebraska–Lincoln.
 In July 2020 she returned to her faculty role.
 Theiss-Morse's work has been extensively cited in media outlets including The Washington Post, The New York Times, The Atlantic, The BBC, and the Lincoln Journal Star.